Kb-Jr/CSS-Animations/Animations and Keyframes/ReadMe.md

 ## Animation fill Mode
 - Defines what values are applied to an animation outside of the time it is executing.
 - Using an animation fill mode of forwards ensures that the final state of the animation execution remains even after the animation cycle.
 Using Backwards reverses it to its initial state.

+## Animation Play State
+- This specifies whether the animation is running or paused.
+- When it is paused, the progress the animation had reached continues to be applied.